softwaresaved/byte-sized-rse/episodes/10-introduction.md

 ### Why Debugging Matters?

-Debudding ensures your code behaves as it should and helps you find the root cause of problems — not just guess - when it does not.
+Debuggin ensures your code behaves as it should and helps you find the root cause of problems — not just guess - when it does not.
 Even small mistakes in code can cause unexpected behavior or crashes.
 Debugging helps with:

 - **code correctness** - to ensure your program works as expected and meets requirements